-A.1.5 Position within the Group Legal Structure
+A.1.5 Position within the RSA Group Legal Structure

-The insurance company, Codan Forsikring A/S owns 100% of the shares in the Company.
-Codan Forsikring A/S is a wholly owned subsidiary of the holding company Codan A/S, which via intermediary companies is owned by RSA Insurance Group plc.
+The insurance company, Codan Forsikring A/S owns 100% of the shares in the Company, and is owned by RSA Insurance Group plc via intermediary companies.
+Details of the legal structure are shown below, as at the end of the reporting period.